20 Things You Do That Your Cat Actually Hates

 Petting on the belly is generally not welcomed: "Most cats don't like to be stroked on their tummies," says animal behavior researcher Dennis C. Turner, who edited what's considered the "cat bible," The Domestic Cat: The Biology of its Behaviour.
+You probably never realized that cats don't like being rubbed on their bellies—just like you never knew these 17 things about cats.
 How can you tell?
 "They will (try to) depart the scene or hit you with one of the front paws (with claws extended!)," he says, or they might bite (Turner emphasizes that cat bites need to be thoroughly disinfected).
 Then again, different cats have different preferences, says Kristyn Vitale, a postdoctoral researcher at Oregon State University, in the Human-Animal Interaction Lab.
 "Other cats love when a person pets their belly."
 Just be ready to back off if the cat gets annoyed.
-Here are 17 things you never knew about cats.

 Interacting with strangers

 Paying attention to your cat's reactions is also important when an unfamiliar person wants to pet him—especially if that person is a child or someone who hasn't spent much time around cats.
 "One way to see if the cat is amicable to being pet after just meeting them is to let the cat sniff your hand and then watch how they behave," Vitale says.
 "If they want to interact they will most likely approach you and engage in social behavior after sniffing you, such as rubbing on you or trying to sit with you."
 She adds that if they don't want to interact, they'll usually walk away or ignore you, in which case it's best to let them have their space.